 Students seeking course credit must be admitted to the graduate program or have a Visiting Student Permit.
 For details, please refer to the section on Admission.
-Former Union College graduate students who have not been in attendance during the past two years must apply for readmission and update their records in the Graduate Enrollment Office.
+Former Union College graduate students who have not been in attendance during the past two years must apply for readmission and update their records in the Graduate Education or Graduate Psychology Office.